google/applied-machine-learning-intensive/amli/v2/content/02_data/00_introduction_to_colab/slides.md

 go into the decision for someone to choose a specific environment.

 The environment might even change over the course of a project.
 A data scientist might explore and build a small model using a notebook.
-Later, once they model is designed, they might then switch over to a more traditional environment to create a deployable package.
+Later, once the model is designed, they might then switch over to a more traditional environment to create a deployable package.